Maluuba/nlg-eval/README.md

     ./setup.sh

 ## Usage ##
-Once setup has completed, the metrics can be evaluated by just running:
+Once setup has completed, the metrics can be evaluated with a Python API or in the command line.

+Examples of the Python API can be found in [test_nlgeval.py](nlgeval/tests/test_nlgeval.py).

 ### Standalone ###
+Example:

     nlg-eval --hypothesis=examples/hyp.txt --references=examples/ref1.txt --references=examples/ref2.txt